darioAnongba/EPFL-ADA/project/README.md

 With the emergence of new institutions promoting healthy lifes (like vegan shops or fitness centers), finding insights and patterns in people's behavior could be useful to define in which direction this social change is heading.

 # Research questions
-* Study the evolution of the enthousiasm for healthy products over time.
+* Study the evolution of the enthusiasm for healthy products over time.
-* Study the price evolution of healthy products.
 * Determine the "hype" factor of healthy product categories.
-* Forecast the "hype" factor over the upcoming years by categories in order to predict new trends or define decaying ones.
-* Correlate the price and the "hype" factor.
+* Study the tendency of people to review healthy produts compared to general products

 # Dataset
 * Amazon reviews (Sports and Outdoors, Health and Personal Care, Grocery and Gourmet Food)